 “Our freedom to operate in space is also essential to detecting and destroying any missile launched against the United States,” President Trump said.

-The Space Force will organize, train and equip members of America’s military to support SPACECOM’s mission, President Trump said.
-Just as America has recognized land, air, sea and the cyber world as “vital warfighting domains,” President Trump said the United States now will treat space as an independent region overseen by SPACECOM as a new unified combatant command to provide national security and defense in space, he added.
+The Space Force will organize, train and equip members of America’s military to support SPACECOM’s mission to provide national security and defense in space, President Trump said.
+Just as America has recognized land, air, sea and the cyber world as “vital warfighting domains,” President Trump said the United States now will treat space as an independent region overseen by SPACECOM.

 Private Sector Profits While Helping to Provide Peace on Earth

-The Department of Defense is fielding a new generation of jam-resistant Global Positioning System (GPS) and communications satellites, as well as missile-warning spacecraft, that are smaller, tougher and more maneuverable than ever before, Vice President Mike Pence said in August 2018 remarks.
-Vice President Pence, who also serves as chairman of the National Space Council, said these initiatives are only the start of America meeting the “rising security threats” faced by the United States in space today and in the future, he added.
+The DoD is fielding a new generation of jam-resistant Global Positioning System (GPS) and communications satellites, as well as missile-warning spacecraft, that are smaller, tougher and more maneuverable than ever before, Vice President Mike Pence said in August 2018.
+Vice President Pence, who also serves as chairman of the National Space Council, said these initiatives are only the start of America meeting the “rising security threats” faced by the United States in space today and in the future.

-The Space Force ultimately could absorb some or all space operations now undertaken by troops in the Army and the Navy, but such a transition could take years.
+The Space Force ultimately could absorb some or all space operations now performed by troops in the Army and the Navy, but such a transition could take years.

-The domain of space, once desolate and uncontested, is now crowded and confrontational, Vice President Pence has warned.
-As the Defense Intelligence Agency detailed in a recent report, China and Russia aggressively are developing and deploying capabilities — including anti-satellite weapons, airborne lasers, menacing on-orbit capabilities and evasive hypersonic missiles — to turn space into a war-fighting domain, he added.
+Once desolate and uncontested, space now is crowded and confrontational, Vice President Pence has warned.
+As the Defense Intelligence Agency detailed in a recent report, China and Russia are quickly developing and deploying capabilities — including anti-satellite weapons, airborne lasers, menacing on-orbit maneuvers and evasive hypersonic missiles — to turn space into a war-fighting domain, he added.

 SPACECOM Takes Flight to Protect Peace on Earth

-The emerging threats from U.S. adversaries require America to protect its freedom to access and operate in space.
+The emerging threats from U.S. foes require America to protect its freedom to access and operate in space.
 The next major conflict may be won or lost in space, according to SPACECOM.

 “We are going to deter conflict from extending into space and ensure we can respond decisively if deterrence fails,” said Lt.
 Col. Christina Hoggatt, a public affairs officer with U.S. Space Command.
 “SPACECOM is exercising all options to ensure that the United States and its allies are able to protect and defend their respective assets both on the ground and on orbit.”

-– Directly integrating space operations into all established Combatant Command (COCOM)/multi-domain operations by using integrated space experts.
+– integrating space operations into all established combatant command (COCOM)/multi-domain operations with the use of space experts.

-– Training American warfighters to use tactics to ensure survivability of our assets and seed doubt in the enemy that attacks will be successful.
+– training American warfighters to use tactics to ensure the survivability of U.S. assets and seed doubt in the enemy that attacks will be successful.

-– Integrating space capabilities across the whole of government, allies and partners, along with the commercial sector, to face any threat in the time and manner of U.S. leaders’ choosing.
+– aligning space capabilities with allies and partners, along with the commercial sector, to address any threat in the time and manner of U.S. leaders’ choosing.

-The creation of the U.S. Space Command better prepares the joint force to respond to a war that extends into space, Lt.
+The creation of the U.S. Space Command better prepares the joint force of two or more military branches to respond to a war that extends into space, Lt.
 Col. Hoggatt said.

-Private Sector Partners May Let Shareholders Profit from Peace on Earth
+Private Sector Shareholders May Profit from Peace on Earth

-In coordination with Air Force Space Command, SPACECOM is working with key private sector partners to develop and field new capabilities to defend America from hostile actions in space, Lt.
+In coordination with Air Force Space Command, SPACECOM is working closely with key private sector partners to develop and field new capabilities to defend America from hostile actions in space, Lt.
 Col. Hoggatt said.
-To accomplish this goal, SPACECOM is working with academia to research and prototype new space technologies, as well as with private industry to rapidly field capabilities, she added.
+To accomplish this goal, SPACECOM is partnering with academia to research and to develop prototypes of new space technologies, in concert with private industry to rapidly field capabilities, she added.

 “One primary example of how we are working with industry is the Air Force Space Pitch Day,” Lt.
 Col. Hoggatt said.
 “During this year’s event, 50 companies publicly presented the newest innovations in space technologies.
 Of those, 30 were invited to closed door pitches for a potential contract award up to $3 million.
 Selected companies are expected to produce a prototype within two years of contract award.”

-Another example of staying ahead of the threats is the Space Rapid Capabilities Office, which is contributing to the development of low-cost, rapid reaction payloads, satellite busses, launch and launch control capabilities to fulfill joint military operational requirements of on-demand space support, Lt.
+Another example of staying ahead of the threats is the Space Rapid Capabilities Office, which is aiding the development of low-cost, rapid-reaction payloads, satellite buses, launch and launch control capabilities to fulfill joint military operational requirements of on-demand space support, Lt.
 Col. Hoggatt continued.
 Finally, wargame exercises involve commercial partners to project future needs to ensure warfighting capabilities can survive to let America win in a conflict that involves space, she added.